DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/android.md

 ---
 ## Overview

 You can use the Android SDK to instrument your application for [Real User Monitoring (RUM)][1] and/or [Error Tracking][2].
-While the setup instructions are similar for RUM and Error Tracking, you need to instrument your applications for reach product separately.
+While the setup instructions are similar for RUM and Error Tracking, you need to instrument your applications for Error Tracking separately if you have purchased it as a standalone product.

 The Datadog Android SDK supports Android 5.0+ (API level 21) and Android TV.

 ## Setup

-To setup the Android SDK for RUM or Error Tracking:

 1. Declare Datadog SDK as a dependency.
 2. Specify application details in the UI.